Boy Scouts proposal: let in gay youth, keep out gay adults

 Gay rights groups were quick to say the decision was not far-reaching enough.

-“By refusing to consider an end to its ban on gay and lesbian parents, the Boy Scouts have missed an opportunity to exercise leadership and usher the organization back to relevancy,” said Rich Ferraro, a representative of GLAAD, which promotes lesbian, gay, bisexual and transgender rights.
+“By refusing to consider an end to its ban on gay and lesbian parents, the Boy Scouts have missed an opportunity to exercise leadership and usher the organization back to relevancy,” said Rich Ferraro, a spokesperson for GLAAD, which promotes lesbian, gay, bisexual and transgender rights.

 The Church of Jesus Christ of Latter-day Saints, the Mormon church, which has more than 430,000 youths in scouts, “will take the time needed to fully review the language and study the implications of this new proposal,” spokesman Michael Purdy said.